Tishleric/sharpe-sortino-simplifier/memory-bank/progress.md

 - ⬜ Offline support (PWA)
 - ⬜ Support for direct API data sources
 - ⬜ Unit and integration tests

-## Known Issues
-- None identified - The application is functioning as expected with no known bugs

 ## Current Status
 The application is fully functional and ready for use.
 All core requirements have been implemented successfully, providing users with a complete tool for calculating and understanding risk-adjusted performance metrics.